 Mass Extinction Events and the End of the Dinosaurs

 The end of the Cretaceous Period was marked by two major mass extinction events, including the infamous Chicxulub asteroid impact, which is believed to have triggered the cataclysmic events leading to the extinction of the dinosaurs.
-This paved the way for the rise of mammals as the dominant terrestrial vertebrates in the subsequent Cenozoic Era.
+This event caused widespread environmental changes, including fires, tsunamis, and a “nuclear winter” effect that significantly disrupted ecosystems.
+The end of the Cretaceous saw the disappearance of approximately 75% of all species, including all non-avian dinosaurs.

 Marine Life in the Mesozoic Era